amuvarma13/orpheus/readme.md

 - The style of speech (i.e. is it over emotional, should it be able to whisper, should it speak monotonically etc ...)
 - Should it have a personality (i.e. pretend to be someone, give long answer, be rude/funny etc ...)

-We require 2 datasets
+We require 2 datasets:

-1. `text_dataset`
+1. `speech_dataset`:
 Your speech_dataset should have the columns `question` [String], `answer` [String], `answer_audio` [Audio element or Dict with keys "sampling_rate", "array"].
 Aim for at least 1000 rows - and upwards of 10000 rows should better learning.

+2. `text_dataset`
 [OPTIONAL] Your text_dataset should have the columns `question` [String], `answer` [String].
 Aim for atleast as many examples in speech_dataset.
 You can also leave this blank if you are happy to use the default dataset we provide.
 You would do this if you do not want to tune the personality/text-based ability of the model and are only focused on the speech.

-Here is an example dataset used to train one of the demos consisting of synthentically generated speech data.
+Here is an example speech dataset and an example text dataset.

 ##### GPU requirements: minimum of 2 gpus with 80gb of vram each for ~10-45 minutes training time.